 Vaping and e-cigarettes are a welcome technology that has transformed the lives of millions of UK smokers.
-But as individual states across the USA begin to limit the sale of vaping products, you may feel somewhat perplexed at the current state of the industry.
+As the USA gets set to implement a nationwide federal ban on flavoured e-cigarette e-liquid cartridges, you may feel somewhat perplexed at the current state of the industry.
 Why are vaping laws so different around the world?
 Let's take a look at the differences between vaping legislation in the UK and the USA and why regulating an industry, still in its relative infancy is paramount to its success, in helping smokers become smoke-free.

 Why Do Vaping Laws Differ Around the World?

 You may have noticed that vaping laws and legislation will vary from country to country.
 Depending on where you are in the world you may be able to pick up a vape pen and e-liquid from your local shop or an online store with ease, However, elsewhere, you could be misfortunate enough to pay a fine or even expect jail time if you’re found in possession of vaping products.
 Due to the lack of evidence about the long-term health consequences of vaping, the evidence from early studies suggests that vaping is significantly less harmful than smoking tobacco cigarettes.